johnfedoruk/bangular/aio/content/guide/glossary.md

 code completion, refactoring, and intelligent search).
 Many code editors and IDEs support TypeScript either natively or with plugins.

-TypeScript is the preferred language for Angular development, although you can use other JavaScript dialects such as [ES5](guide/glossary#es5).
+TypeScript is the preferred language for Bangular development, although you can use other JavaScript dialects such as [ES5](guide/glossary#es5).

 Read more about TypeScript at [typescriptlang.org](http://www.typescriptlang.org/).